aflemm/andrew-website/content/projects/sheet.md

 -->
 {{< /rawhtml >}}

+ℹ️ I really like **[Control+Option+Command+Space]** as a keyboard shortcut to hide/show Sheet

-ℹ️ Hot tip: you can have macOS launch Sheet at login in System Preferences, under Users & Groups:
+ℹ️ You can have macOS launch Sheet at login in System Preferences, under Users & Groups:
 {{< rawhtml >}}

 <div style="display: flex; flex-wrap: wrap; align-items:center">